Rashaali84/biggest-and-smallest/development-strategy.md

 > - init.js will be changed
 > - copy of the initial state into log , while loading/also render the state of numbers array to the html page .

-## 3. User Story: listeners
+## 3. User Story: A user can save/add number list

-> - As a developer I want to add listeners to save button and reset button so I can execute functions if they are clicked by the user.
+> - As a user I want to add a list numbers to be added to the list so a biggest number and a smallest number can be chosen from it to be displayed.
-> - listeners folder ->reset.js , save-number.js.
+> - The code files to be changed [data->numbers.js, listeners->save-number.js ,handlers->save-numbers.js]

+## 4. User Story: A user can view the biggest and smallest numbers each time he enters a new one(number) .

+> - As a user I need to view immediately the smallest number and the largest number while adding the numbers so that user can see results on the spot.
-> - so I can attach listeners to html buttons .
+> - The code files to be changed [handlers->save-numbers.js]

-## 4. User Story: handlers
+## 4. User Story: A user can reset the whole list back to zero elements

-> - As a developer I need to add handlers to the listeners to perform the required logic when buttons are executed .
+> - As a user I need to be able to reset the elements list to zero elements , and this for too the smallest and the biggest numbers outputs , so I can start again with new data set as a source .
-> - handlers folder-> reset.js , save-numbers.js
-> - to implement the logic needed .
+> - The code files to be changed [listeners->reset.js,handlers->reset.js]